johngohrw/svelte-schema-form/README.md

 # Svelte Schema Form

-Generate complex form UI with a schema that strictly adheres to your types.
+Generate complex forms on svelte5 with just a schema with strict typing.

 ## Example Usage